 Below, I’ll share a few topics I chose not to attempt in the last year.
 The rest of my half-drafted posts, hopefully, are forthcoming!

-1. The dull posts
+1. The posts I got bored by writing

 From libraries and librarians, to data and analytics, to transcribing archival documents online.
 I draft these as I’m learning about a topic.
 Yet I often decide that a) I don’t have a good hook to carry the story, or b) why would I repeat what others have said?